buff0k/Debian-11-Groupware/README.md

 This is not yet working, what does work for now, is when I share a folder from SOGo, the user_shares table is updated with the from_user and to_user fields correctly.

+doveadm acl debug -u to_user@example.org shared/from_user@example.org indicates that the user does not have permission to view the folder.

  1. Create additional tables in the existing database:

  ```bash